GyeongahNa/google_classroom_attedance_check/README.md

 **2. Check your chrome version.**

 Open a chrome page and check your chrome version. \
-ou can check it with [click dots at the top-right of the screen] - [도움말] - [Chrome 정보].
+You can check it with [click dots at the top-right of the screen] - [도움말] - [Chrome 정보].
 For example, if your chrome version is expressed as  "80.0.3987.163", that is chrome 80.

 **3. Copy chromedriver and Paste it at dist folder.**